peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-21 A World Without Danger.md

 - Oz pulls Mabel out of the water, who holds out a brass bell that she got from the eel
 	- Hymn casts Detect Magic on the bell and finds that it is magic, and some kind of primordial ancient summoning within the bell.
 Faintest remnants of a wavy pattern on it
 - Oz complains to Mabel that she's all wet now, and that she owes her a drink
 - Hymn asks Oz if she still has the knife that they gave her, and she confirms and pulls it out
+	- Hymn ponders what happens if the kid still has his knife in this universe
+	- Oz shrugs and says, "I dunno.
+We steal it again?"
-	- They say that they could rob the kid again and it'd be cute if they had matching knives
+	- Hymn says that they could rob the kid again, and it'd be cute if they had matching knives

 ## Such A Lovely Place
 - As they enter, three people on the street's heads burst into flames and they turn into brass constructs